Man crushed to death by vehicle in Auburn, death investigation ongoing - NewsBreak

 Man crushed to death by vehicle in Auburn, death investigation ongoing

-Auburn, Ala. ( WRBL) – One man is dead after first responders say he was crushed by a vehicle at a home in Auburn.

-The man’s body was found Tuesday morning at a residence along East Thach Avenue and South Brookwood.Lee High School security officer accused of sexual contact with a student
+Auburn, Ala. ( WRBL) – A man is dead after first responders say he was crushed by a vehicle at home in Auburn.
+The body was located Tuesday morning at a residence along East Thach Ave and South Brookwood.

-Lee County Coroner Bill Harris confirmed the body was found underneath a truck.
-An initial investigation indicates the vehicle rolled over the man, pinning him.

-This story is ongoing and will be updated.Copyright 2022 Nexstar Media Inc. All rights reserved.
+News 3 will keep you updated.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0